The Butterfly Effect

 How Your Life Matters

 What if it were possible to dramatically increase the productivity of your business and alter your personal relationships simply by giving a book to your employees and friends?
-It will happen with The Butterfly Effect . . . not by encouragement (which is temporary) but because of the PROOF contained in this small book about how much each of them matters!
+It will happen with The Butterfly Effect . . . not by encouragement (which is temporary), but because of the PROOF contained in this small book about how much each of them matters!

-Take Joshua Chamberlain, a schoolteacher from Maine who made one move 150 years ago that positively impacted an entire nation.
+Consider Joshua Chamberlain, a schoolteacher from Maine who made one move 150 years ago that positively impacted an entire nation.
 By charging the enemy without ammunition — and defeating them — he set off a butterfly effect that lasts to this day.

 The Butterfly Effect also includes the tale of Norman Borlaug, the man who hybridized corn and wheat for arid climates and has been credited with saving the lives of more than 2 billion people!
 The secret in his story is that Borlaug could never have accomplished his feat without Vice President Henry Wallace.
 But, if it hadn't been for George Washington Carver, Wallace would not have been in a position to help Borlaug.
 And without a farmer from Diamond, Missouri, Carver would have never even lived through infancy ...